Donegal Celtic F.C.: History

 The club managed to finish in 6th place in their first year in the Irish League proper, which due to a league shake-up was enough to earn promotion to the First Division.
 The club's second season in Irish League football was marred by poor home form and an inability to cope with the change in standard, finishing in 8th place.

 Donegal Celtic finished the 2004–05 season in 3rd place losing out on a promotion play-off place to Lurgan club Glenavon and also lost the IFA Intermediate Cup final on penalties to the same team at Stangmore Park, Dungannon.
 The club's fortunes improved following the establishment of a management structure of Paddy Kelly, Marty McKiernan and Gerard Loughran.
 In the 2005–06 season, the club finished as runners-up to Crusaders in the league, earning the right to play over two legs for a place in the Premier League, which they achieved on 10 May 2006 with a 3–1 aggregate victory against Institute.
 The team also managed to capture the Intermediate Cup, defeating Coagh United 2–0 in the final.

 The next few seasons would see the club going through managerial turmoil, changing managers seven times in four years.
 Paddy Kelly resigned as manager before the 2009–10 season started, with former Cliftonville and Coleraine player Pat McAllister replacing him.
-In June 2010, a few weeks after guiding the club back into the top flight for the 2010–11 IFA Premiership season with a 1–0 aggregate win over Institute in the promotion play-off, McAllister agreed a new deal to stay as manager for the 2010–11 season.
+In June 2010, a few weeks after guiding the club's return into the top flight for the 2010–11 IFA Premiership season with a 1–0 aggregate win over Institute in the promotion play-off, McAllister agreed a new deal to stay as manager for the 2010–11 season.
 However, less than a month later he shocked the club by resigning, citing personal reasons for his decision.

 Marty Tabb, a former Cliftonville captain and manager, took over for the start of the 2010–11 season.
 However, in September 2010, he was sacked after only 74 days in charge.
 Paddy Kelly then returned to the club for a second spell as manager.
 He resigned for the second time in January 2012, along with a number of coaches and the entire club committee, due to an internal club dispute.